ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 Athol Whitten.
 Mentors:
 Richard Methot,
-Andre Punt, and
+Andre Punt,
+Jim Ianelli, and
 Ian Taylor.

 SCA was supported by Fulbright Canada
 (generously hosted by Trevor A. Branch), NSERC, and a Garfield Weston Foundation/B.C.
 Packers Ltd.\ Graduate Fellowship in Marine Sciences.
-KFJ and KO were partially supported by NOAA grant 423 NA10OAR4320148 and CCM was partially supported by a Washington Sea Grant.
+KFJ and KO were partially supported by NOAA grant 423 NA10OAR4320148.
 This research addresses the methods component of the good practices guide to stock assessment program of the Center for the Advancement of Population Assessment Methodology (CAPAM).